AriFordsham/GHCWiki/type-nats/basics.md

 ```

-Both of numeric and symbol literal types are empty---they have no inhabitants.
+Both numeric and symbol literal types are empty---they have no inhabitants.
 However, they may be
 used as parameters to other type constructors, which makes them useful.

 ## Singleton Types